 Fine Art Photography

-My images provide a native's view of some of the most unique cultural milieus and events of our time, including: The Civil Rights Movements in the South, early performance artists and Greenwisch Village luminaries in New York City, daily life in a black coastal Carolina community, cultural diversity and activism in San Francisco, Mid Century Modern Architecture in Palm Springs, Berlin's new architecture and art scene and surreal landscapes from the lush Carolina Lowcountry to the rugged boulders of Joshua Tree.
+My documentary images provide a native's view of some of the most important cultural milieus and events of our times, including: The Civil Rights Movements in the South, early performance artists and Greenwich Village luminaries in New York City, African American life on the Gullah/Geechee Coast, cultural diversity and activism in San Francisco and Berlin's new architecture and art scene.

 My photographs have been exhibited and published widely in Europe and America.
-Exhibition venues include: The National Museum of American History, Smithsonian Institution, The Akademie der Kunste and the Schwules Museum, Berlin, the Centre d'Art Contemporain, Geneva, the Fowler Museum, Los Angeles, and the High Museum of Art, Atlanta.
+Exhibition venues include: The Smithsonian Institution, Washington, The Akademie der Kunste and the Schwules Museum, Berlin, the Centre d'Art Contemporain, Geneva, the UCLA Fowler Museum, Los Angeles, and the High Museum of Art, Atlanta.

 My photographic prints are in the permanent collection of the Smithsonian Institution, Washington, D.C., and the Schwules Museum, Berlin.